 - Gold ribbon

-- Free bodice template here (use Elsa only with straight neck, making sure to add the 1/2 inch at the bottom of the bodice)
+- Get the free Belle dress template here (use the Elsa pattern with a straight neck, making sure to add the 1/2 inch at the bottom of the bodice)

 Princess Belle Dress Up Costume: Cuts

-- First, cut the bodice from the satin using this free template.
+- First, cut the bodice from the satin using this free princess template (see note above).

-- Skirt piece – 25 inches wide by 18.5 inches high (works perfectly for 3-5 year olds but if this is for an older child, measure the length).
+- Skirt piece – 25 inches wide by 18.5 inches high (these dimensions work for 3-6-year-olds but if this is for an older child, measure the length).

 - Tulle – I cut the width – doubled over, just like it comes on the spool – by 21 inches.
-(If this is for an older child, measure the length).
-You’re going to gather it, so keep that in mind.
+Again, if this is for an older child, measure the length.
+You’re going to gather it at the bottom, so keep that in mind.

 Princess Belle Apron: Skirt Construction

 - Next, you’ll start assembling the skirt.
-Double hem the satin skirt piece, making it about 23.5 x 17.5.
+Double hem the satin skirt piece, making it about 23.5 x 17.5-inches.
+This eliminates fraying.

 - Sew tulle to skirt piece.